 suburban sprawl with no shops nearby, no real 'entertainment' on hand,

 just a bench as a focal point and few opinions.
+My running's continued sporadically over the summer holidays and

 rather than varying the routes as is my normal practice I've been